erogenousbeef-zz/BigReactors/Roadmap.md

 - (DONE) Water/other outputs can be vented.
 Vent setting can be changed.
 Turbine uses less input fluid when output tank is full and turbine is not venting.
 - (DONE) Renderer to show off the turbine blade.
 - (DONE) Test inflow/outflow ports with TE
-- Particle effects for venting steam and stuff!
+- (DONE) Particle effects for venting steam and stuff!
 - TESR for rotating turbine when machine is active

 ### Graphics